Have you been feeling aches all over your body?

 - To learn the basic Pyramid Pose, start off in a standing position.
-Use the inside of your right foot and step about 8 inches behind your left foot.
+Use the inside of your right foot and step about 3 feet behind your left foot.

 - Keep your back foot angled.
 You should feel as though you are balancing on a beam.

 - Inhale to extend both arms above your head while lengthening your spine.

 - Exhale and slowly bring your chest downwards to your left leg.

 - Your hands should be reaching for your shin, or if possible, the floor.
 You may slightly bend your knee in this position.